How Is Kaposi Sarcoma Diagnosed?

 One or more of these tests might be done when the doctor suspects that KS is in the stomach or intestines and is causing problems.

-- Colonoscopy is used to look inside the large intestine (colon and rectum).
-Before this test can be done, the colon and rectum must be cleaned out to remove any stool.
-This often means drinking a large amount (2 to 4 quarts) of a liquid laxative the night before and the morning of the procedure, and spending hours in the bathroom.
 Just before the procedure, you will be given intravenous (IV) medicine to make you relaxed or even go to sleep (sedation).
 Then a colonoscope (a long, flexible, tube with a light and video camera on the end) is inserted through the rectum and into the colon.
 Any abnormal areas seen can be biopsied.
-Because sedation is used for this procedure, you will need someone you know to take you home afterwards (not just a cab).
+Because sedation is used for this procedure, you will need someone you know to help you get home afterward (not just a cab).

 KS can also affect other organs, such as the liver, spleen, heart, or bone marrow.
 These areas do not often need to be biopsied in people already known to have KS based on biopsies of other tissues, such as skin, lungs, or intestines.